MicrosoftDocs/architecture-center/docs/example-scenario/wvd/multi-forest.md

 - Use of on-premises GPO infrastructure with Azure WVD.

 > [!NOTE]
-  > The terms AD DS and AAD DS are distinct, in that, AD DS is the on-premises Active Directory Domain Services, whereas AAD DS is the corresponding counterpart that is controlled by the Azure cloud.
+  > The terms AD DS and AAD DS are distinct.
+AD DS is an on-premises service, whereas AAD DS or [Azure Active Directory Domain Services](https://docs.microsoft.com/azure/active-directory-domain-services/overview) is the corresponding counterpart managed by Azure.
 This article caters to the customer-managed AD DS.
-  > This [solution idea for multiple forests with AAD DS](./multi-forest-w-AADDS.md) discusses this architecture when using the cloud-managed [Azure Active Directory Domain Services (AAD DS)](https://docs.microsoft.com/azure/active-directory-domain-services/overview) in the WVD multiple forests architecture.
+  > This [solution idea for multiple forests with AAD DS](./multi-forest-w-AADDS.md) discusses this architecture when using the cloud-managed AAD DS in the WVD multiple forests architecture.

 ## Architecture